 Earn interest on different currencies

-Many foreign currency accounts will even pay interest rates on selected currencies.
+Some foreign currency accounts will even pay interest rates on selected currencies.
 These are usually offered in tiers, with better rates offered to larger balances.

 Many banks will offer a selection of currencies, so it’s important to first compare the various institutions and products in the market to ensure the currencies you need are offered.
-Generally speaking, banks will offer major currencies with a foreign currency account, so if you plan on dealing in exotic currencies, you might need to seek the services of a competitive international money transfer service and use a regular bank account.
+Generally speaking, banks will offer major currencies with a foreign currency account, so if you plan on dealing in exotic currencies, you might need to seek the services of an international money transfer service and use a regular bank account.